 The Trianon Palace is a 5-star hotel featuring majestic neoclassical architecture and opulent décor.
 With stunning views over Parc de Versailles and the hotel’s gardens, the Trianon is fit for a queen!

 Meet your Host

-Leading you in the footsteps of Marie-Antoinette, will be the scholar, educator and nationally certified tour guide, Susan Taylor-Leduc, PhD.
-Susan has been teaching art history in Paris for over 25 years, specializing on Marie-Antoinette and the gardens at Versailles.
-But most importantly, she's an absolute delight to be with!
+Leading you in the footsteps of Marie-Antoinette will be the scholar, educator, and nationally certified tour guide, Susan Taylor-Leduc, Ph.D.
+Susan has been teaching art history in Paris for over 25 years, specializing in Marie-Antoinette and the gardens at Versailles.
+Most importantly, she's an absolute delight to be with!
 You will love your time with her.